-This facility also excelled in the area of short-term care, where it received a grade of A-.
-Only a select group of facilities fared better in this category.
-Short-term care grades are based on the nursing home's quantity of skilled skilled healthcare professionals.
-This means a wide spectrum of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not every facility employs these types of nurses.
-However, according to the data they provided, they do not appear to employ physical therapists.
-Lastly, we assessed the number of residents that were able to return home from this facility.
-We found that 6 percent of this facility's patients were able to return home.
+This nursing home also received a impressive short-term care grade.
+This actually ended up being this nursing home's third best category grade.
+In that category, we awarded this facility a grade of A-.
+Short-term care grades are based in part on a nursing home's quantity of highly-skilled skilled healthcare professionals.
+This includes a wide spectrum of nursing services, ranging from registered nurses to physical and speech therapists, in addition to other variations of therapy.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not all nursing homes employs these skilled professionals.
+However, based on the information they provided, they do not appear to employ physical therapists.
+Lastly, we looked at the percentage of patients that ultimately were able to return home from this facility.
+We found that 5.4 percent of this facility's residents returned home.

 Long-term Care Quality

 Moving on to the last category, this nursing home received a high-end long-term care grade.
 Even though this is not as good as several of its other category grades, this remains one of the more impressive grades a facility can receive.
 For long-term care residents, the primary goal is to maintain residents' quality of life and keep them safe.
 On top of assessing the volume of care provided by nurses aids and other staff, we analyzed the number of residents vaccinated against pneumonia.
 This facility vaccinated 70.114944 percent of its residents.
 This is a bit less than we were hoping for.
 Clearly, this facility is doing something right in this area as it was able to keep its patients out of the hospital.
 Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Compared to national and state averages across all facilities.

 In Twin Towers, 4.67% of Patients had Pressure Ulcers